Promptly-Technologies-LLC/llm_cost_estimation/README.md

 ## Using the `models` Object

-The `models` object in the `llm-cost-estimation` library provides a list of dictionaries, each representing a different OpenAI model with key details such as costs per token, model description, maximum tokens, and more.
+The `models` object in the `llm_cost_estimation` library provides a list of dictionaries, each representing a different OpenAI model with key details such as costs per token, model description, maximum tokens, and more.

 To use this `models` object, you should follow these steps:

-1. Import the `models` object from the `llm-cost-estimation` library.
+1. Import the `models` object from the `llm_cost_estimation` library.

 ```python
 from llm_cost_estimation import models